Focus Areas of ISSCR Policy

 Responding to advances in science, the guidelines encompass a broader and more expansive scope of research and clinical endeavor than before, imposing rigor on all stages of the research, addressing the cost of regenerative medicine products, and highlighting the need for accurate and effective public communication.

 The ISSCR recognizes that the study of animal models containing human cells has long produced valuable insights into human biology and disease.
 Research that incorporates human pluripotent stem cells - those that can potentially turn into any cell type in the body - into non-humans is called chimerism.
 In 2016, the National Institutes of Health proposed ending a moratorium on this this research, and the ISSCR supported that effort.

-The 2016 Guidelines for Stem Cell Research and Clinical Translation address chimera research in Recommendation 2.1.5, which calls for specialized oversight grounded in rigorous scientific knowledge and ethical considerations and with a diligent application of animal welfare principles.
+The Guidelines for Stem Cell Research and Clinical Translation address chimera research calling for specialized oversight grounded in rigorous scientific knowledge and ethical considerations and with a diligent application of animal welfare principles.
 The ISSCR also has an Advisory Report on chimera research.
 We believe rigorous, responsibly-monitored research in this area will lead to great advances in science, and to developments for the field of regenerative medicine.